Susan Sullivan: Life and career

 In 1981, Sullivan won the role of Maggie Gioberti in the CBS primetime soap drama Falcon Crest, replacing Samantha Eggar, who had appeared in the pilot.
 The series became a hit and Maggie became Sullivan's most prominent role to date.
 She appeared on the series from 1981 to 1989, during which time she was nominated for three Soap Opera Digest awards.
 At the time Sullivan decided to leave the series in 1989, she had appeared in every episode of the series up to that date (207 of the 227 episodes produced).
-Sullivan appeared in the first episode of season nine, when her character drowned.
+Sullivan appeared in the first two episodes of season nine, when her character drowned.

 Following Falcon Crest, Sullivan appeared on The George Carlin Show, co-starred on the short-lived political drama The Monroes in the mid-1990s, and played a supporting role in the film My Best Friend's Wedding (as the mother of Cameron Diaz's character) (1997).
 On Dharma & Greg, she played the snooty country-club matriarch Kitty Montgomery from 1997 to 2002.
 The series reunited Sullivan with actor Mitchell Ryan (who played her husband Edward), with whom she had worked on Having Babies.
 She appeared in four episodes in season three of Hope and Faith as Nancy Lombard, Faith's therapist.
-Sullivan voiced Queen Hippolyta on the animated series Justice League Unlimited.
+Sullivan voiced Queen Hippolyta on the animated series Justice League and Justice League Unlimited.
 She has also appeared on the television series Brothers & Sisters, Joan of Arcadia, Two and a Half Men, Dead Like Me, The Kominsky Method, and Last Man Standing.

-From 2009 to 2016, she co-starred alongside Nathan Fillion, Stana Katic and Molly Quinn on Castle.
+From 2009 to 2016, Sullivan co-starred alongside Nathan Fillion, Stana Katic and Molly Quinn on Castle.
 Her character Martha Rodgers' acting career has somewhat paralleled her own, including references to appearances on soap operas.
-A clip of Sullivan's appearance in the pilot for The Incredible Hulk has been shown onscreen, purported to be Rodgers' appearance on the series.
-(Castle Season 2 Episode 16: "Tick, Tick, Tick.")

-In the 1980s, a fellow actor on Falcon Crest introduced Sullivan to psychologist Connell Cowan; the couple has been together ever since.
+Personal life

+In 2023, Sullivan was diagnosed with lung cancer and underwent surgery to have it removed.